Terms & Conditions

 You may opt out of the correlation of passive activity data by turning off cookies in your browser.
 Please note however that disabling cookies may result in a reduction of available functionality on our site including but not limited to the loss of the ability to post comments and vote on content.

 When you supply us with your email address you may be asked to opt in to receive marketing information by e-mail or other means.

 You will be allowed to opt-out from receiving further communications from us by this policy each time we send you information for which you have opted in.
 This comes in the form of an ‘unsubscribe’ link, generally in the footer and/or header of each email.

 If you receive any communication purporting to be connected with us or our products or services that you believe has been sent to you other than by this policy, or in breach of any law, please contact us immediately as outlined in section 10.

 8. Information management and security

 You acknowledge that the security of communications sent by electronic means cannot be guaranteed.
-You provide information to us via the internet at your own risk.
+You provide information to us via the Internet at your own risk.
 We cannot accept responsibility for misuse or loss of, or unauthorised access to, your personal information where the security of information is not wholly within our control.

 You must ensure the security and confidentiality of any username and/or password used by yourself to access this website.
-You agree that you will be held responsible for all activities which occur under your username and password (including but not limited to publication of illegal or defamatory material or any other unlawful activity, or unauthorised charging of your credit card).
+You agree that you will be held responsible for all activities which occur under your username and password (including but not limited to the publication of illegal or defamatory material or any other unlawful activity, or unauthorised charging of your credit card).